 The king was astonished about the meaning of the dream and his thoughts troubled him.
 But none of His wise men or magicians could give him the interpretation of the dream.
 But the prophet Daniel under the inspiration of God interpreted the dream saying, “They shall drive you from men, your dwelling shall be with the beasts of the field, and they shall make you eat grass like oxen.
 They shall wet you with the dew of heaven, and seven times shall pass over you, till you know that the Most High rules in the kingdom of men, and gives it to whomever He chooses” (Daniel 4:25).

 One day, as the king was walking on the roof of the royal palace of Babylon, he boasted saying, “Is not this the great Babylon I have built as the royal residence, by my mighty power and for the glory of my majesty?”
 (Daniel 4: 30).
-This proud saying was immediately followed by his humiliation.
+This proud words were immediately followed by his humiliation.

-At the end of the seven years, predicted for the continuation of Nebuchadnezzar’s madness (Daniel 4:16), the humbled king prayed and looked up to heaven.
-Then, His mind returned to him; and he blessed the Most High and praised and honored Him who lives forever (Daniel 4:34).
-Then he was elevated from the condition of a beast to that of a human being bearing the image of God.
+At the end of the seven years, predicted for the continuation of Nebuchadnezzar’s madness (Daniel 4:16), the humbled king prayed repentantly and looked up to heaven.
+Then, his mind returned to him and his madness was gone and he blessed the Most High and praised and honored Him who lives forever (Daniel 4:34).
+So, he was elevated from the condition of a beast to that of a human being bearing the image of God.